reilabs/keccacheck/README.md

 Verifier samples some randomness to do a random linear combination of these two claims, at which point we end up with the goal of convincing them about the value of $\sum_{i,j}\beta_{ij}'\chi_{ij}(\alpha')$ for some easily computable values of $\beta'$.
 We strip off the primes and we're back at the original form, but a step further!

-### Option B (TODO)

-A less elegant but more efficient solution would be to only sumcheck over $\iota_{00}$ – this will lead to an evaluation claim at a different point for just this one polynomial, but this can probably be elided in the next step?

 ## Chi